 He was mostly concerned about how am I going to fund my trip and if I have anyone back home who would be able to help me when needed.
 He didn’t speak any English but there was a translator there so language was not a problem.
 But, he was extremely skeptical of everything.

 I was again asked questions around ‘Why South America and Why Argentina’.

 I got my Visa after 5 working days of that interview.
 90 days multiple entry.
 I still smile when I think of it.

-Note: A friend of mine applied for Argentina Visa while traveling in Mexico and got it.
-Although, he had to show a lot of documents in original but the point is it’s possible.
-While makes long term travel in Latin America much easier.
+P.S: An Indian friend of mine applied for Argentina Visa while traveling in Mexico and got it.
+Although, he had to show a lot of documents in original the point is it’s possible.
+Which makes long term travel in Latin America much easier.